worldmobilegroup/public-docs-and-releases/content/en/earth-node/5 - Joining the Testnet/2 - Install and Register/4-register-earthnode.md

 6. Enter your Eternl password in the __Sign__ text box.
 7. Select the __Sign__ button.
 When the transaction completes, a message displays in the EarthNode Registration Manager.
 If successful, the transaction hash is included in the success message.
-If you select the transaction hash, you can view the details of the transaction in a Cardano explorer, for example [Cexplorer](https://cexplorer.io).
+If you select the transaction hash, you can view the details of the transaction in a Cardano explorer, for example [Cexplorer](https://preview.cexplorer.io/tx/6588923dcc6968ce51b889b9ac14fd5be578ce276c94185e412dabcd8618baf4).

 You can now return to the terminal and check on the synchronisation of your EarthNode.

+When the synchronisation completes, the script will wait until information from the Cardano transaction reaches AyA (usually take 20-25 minutes).

-When synchronisation completes, you are invited to become a validator.
+Congratulations, you are now a validator.

 {{<alert title="Note">}}If you register your EarthNode before installation is complete and the script fails, you must re-run the installation script as described in the [Run the Installation Script](/earth-node/5-joining-the-testnet/2-install-and-register/2-run-installation-script) topic.
 Rerunning